-This long par 3 is not stroke 5 for no reason, requiring long iron or wood to heavily bunkered long narrow green.
+This long par 3 it’s stroke 5 for a reason, requiring a long iron or wood to heavily bunkered long narrow green.
 The green is a god three clubs difference from front to back

 Hole 6 – 518 yards Par 5

 Out of bounds all down the right side forces tee shots and second shots left into the wispy rough and towards a standalone bunker.
 It’s downhill after the rise so plays a lot shorter than you would think.
 Play your approach shot short and see the ball roll into the middle of the green

 Hole 7 – 459 yards Par 4

 Stroke index 1 with no bunkers!
 You can expect this hole to bite if you have a wayward tee shot, its usually only a long to mid iron dependent on the wind.
 Weather vane behind the green gives you the line.

 Hole 8 – 485 yards Par 5

 A good par 5, a straight drive will leave a long iron or wood to the green.
 However beware, you can only see the top of the flag, the green is a true Mackenzie, two tiers with many undulations.
 Going for the green is a line slightly over the left side rough with a ball landing in the semi-rough and falling away onto the green.
 Or play it as a 3 shot approach but beware of the two bunkers ready to catch the ball short of the green

 Two holes in one here and dependent on the wind , provides a real risk and reward tee shot if you hit the big stick, most lay up short of the bunkers and accept they hit one or two clubs more.
 Hit the two tier green in the middle and a birdie awaits.
 With a strong following wind the green is reachable of the Yellow Tees.
 Watch out you think your in with a birdie chance and can walk of with a six